h-bistodeau/Query-Execution-Engine/README.md

 # Query-Execution-Engine

-This repository holds all files required to run a simple query execution engine capable of running Select, Project, and Natural Join operations.
+This repository holds all files required to run a simple query execution engine capable of running Select, Project, and Join operations.
+It is programmed entirely in C++.

 Files include are:
 - Attribute.h